treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 context = {k: v for d in [defaults, user] for k, v in d.items()}
 ```

-This works, but this is not easy to read at all.
-Don't do this.
+This works, but this is a little hard to read.

 Score:

 - Accurate: yes
-- Idiomatic: not at all
+- Idiomatic: arguably not

 ### Concatenate items